mratsim/weave/picasso/memory/cactus_stack.md

 Since we want just a multithreaded object pool and not a full-blown allocator a simple design would suffice.

-The recent Mimalloc exhibits excellent performance, excellent memory usage.
+The recent Mimalloc exhibits excellent performance and excellent memory usage.
-Furthermore instead of using a free list per object size, their free list is sharded by page.
-Since we only have one object size in our allocator, sharding by page is more relevant
+The code size is also quite simple compared to other allocators.

+Furthermore we can reuse their technique of sharding the free memory list by page while most other allocators have a free list per object size and optimize for the mixed object size case.

 - Paper: https://www.microsoft.com/en-us/research/uploads/prod/2019/06/mimalloc-tr-v1.pdf
 - Repo: https://github.com/microsoft/mimalloc